What Type Of Wine Goes With Turkey

 For red wine lovers, Pinot Noir is an excellent choice.
 Its medium-body and silky tannins pair beautifully with the tender meat of the turkey.
 Look for a Pinot Noir with red fruit flavors like cherry and cranberry, as they harmonize with the turkey’s natural sweetness.

-See also What Is A Dry White Wine Good For Cooking
+See also What Type Of Red Wine For Sangria

 If you prefer a more robust red wine, a smooth and elegant Cabernet Sauvignon is worth considering.
 Its dark fruit flavors and firm tannins make it a great match for the earthy flavors of the turkey.
 The wine’s structure will complement the turkey’s texture and provide a delightful balance.